How Bitcoin Really Works (5 minute read)

-But they’re not arbitrary and you don’t make them up.
-They are cryptographic fingerprints of either ‘public keys’ or of entire scripts of code.
-When it comes time to spend coins from those addresses the spender will have to provide the digital signature associated with the private key that corresponds to the public key or script.
+But they’re not arbitrary, and you don’t make them up.
+They are cryptographic fingerprints of either ‘public keys’ or of entire code scripts.
+When it comes time to spend coins from those addresses, the spender will have to provide the digital signature associated with the private key that corresponds to the public key or script.

 With just the above mechanisms, Bitcoin runs.

-New coins get introduced into the system with the coinbase transaction of each block, although the number of new coins per block keeps getting cut in half roughly every four years (or precisely every 210,000 blocks).
-This formula ensures that there will only ever be 21 million full bitcoins.
+New coins get introduced into the system with the coinbase transaction of each block.
+However, the number of new coins per block keeps getting cut in half roughly every four years (or precisely every 210,000 blocks).
+This formula ensures that there will only ever be 21 million full Bitcoins.

 Nobody can fake anything because everyone checks everything all the time.
 Any nodes that attempt to misreport any data are unable to get away with any deception because the math behind every transaction and block is what determines the true state of things,

 Sign up to start saving Bitcoin